apjanke/SomeMatlabFlossProjects/README.md

 There’s a [Matlab tag on GitHub](https://github.com/topics/matlab).
 It lists over 4,000 repos as of March 2019.
 Most of them appear to just be student homework, though, so they don’t all represent significant projects.

+I prefer projects that are hosted on GitHub to those on File Exchange, because there’s no good way to submit PRs or bug reports on File Exchange.

 GitHub user `kaxap` maintinas a [list of popular Matlab repos on GitHub](https://github.com/kaxap/arl/blob/master/README-MATLAB.md).